GPT-5.5 vs Claude Opus 4.7: Which AI Coding Model Wins for Vibe Coding

 What This Looks Like in Practice at BridgeMind

-The internal default at BridgeMind in May 2026 is Claude Opus 4.7 in Claude Code for substantial feature work, GPT-5.5 in Codex CLI for short edits and critique passes, and either model in IDE-driven Cursor sessions depending on which one fits the task at hand.
-(See the stack piece for the full routing.)
+As of May 2026, BridgeMind defaults to Claude Opus 4.7 in Claude Code for substantial feature work, GPT-5.5 in Codex CLI for short edits and critique passes, and either model in Cursor depending on the task.
+(The stack piece has the full routing.)

-The team is not loyal to a vendor.
-The team is loyal to the operating model.
+The team is loyal to the workflow, not to a vendor.
 Models change quarterly.
-The operating model holds.
+The workflow holds.

 What This Means for Engineers